Industrial National Bank Building: 2020s efforts

 The building was nearly auctioned off in 2021 after High Rock failed to pay back taxes, but the auction was averted after High Rock pledged to pay the taxes.
 That year, High Rock reportedly submitted plans to the Rhode Island government to convert the building into a 285-unit apartment structure.
 In April 2022, officials including Governor Dan McKee announced plans to convert the Industrial National Bank Building into 285 residential units, at a cost of $220 million.
 One-fifth of the units would be affordable.
 Though the building would be mostly residential, it would also include community space, 8000 ft2 of offices and a banking hall covering 26000 ft2.
 That October, a panel of the Providence City Council approved a proposed tax treaty that would allow High Rock to save $29 million over a 30-year period.
 The full City Council approved the tax treaty the next month.
 The city government also offered to give the developers a $5 million grant and $10 million loan, and the state government offered $26 million, all conditional on a certificate of occupancy being issued.

 In October 2023, High Rock Development requested building permits from the Providence city government, in preparation for an apartment conversion.
 Consigli Construction was selected as the general contractor for the project.
 The first phase, which entailed interior demolition and asbestos abatement, would cost approximately $25 million and would take six to nine months.
 This phase would not involve the use of any public funds, and noted that their plans were to be carried out as a "top-down process beginning on the upper floors of the building".
 Work began the next month to renovate the building for residential use.
 The cost of renovation had increased to $270 million by late 2024 due to inflation, increased interest rates, and increases in construction expenses.
 Early the next year, the United States Department of Transportation determined that the building qualified for a federal loan of up to $236 million.

 High Rock and Providence Mayor Brett Smiley requested in May 2025 that the Rhode Island General Assembly modify the state's tax code.
-The modification was approved shortly afterward, exempted the project from $4.6 million in sales taxes for construction materials.
+The modification was approved shortly afterward, exempting the project from $4.6 million in sales taxes for construction materials.
 Sweetser died that July, creating uncertainty over whether the project would proceed, since High Rock did not have a clear leader or any other properties in Providence.
 The next month, Michael Crossen of High Rock took over the conversion.